motoko-bootcamp/dao-adventure-book/src/dao_adventure/chapter_2.md

 ## Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8TVEVfPDJnw?si=dc8Le4njcr_wULds" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="" style="display: block; margin-left: auto; margin-right: auto;"></iframe>

+> ⚠️ Please be aware: the repository displayed in the video may not match the one you're working with, due to recent updates we've made to the repository which have not been reflected in the video.
+However, the core code should remain similar.